-For some recipes like spicy rotisserie chicken stuffed peppers and garlic chili spicy edamame, I use a hot chile sauce.
+For some recipes like garlic chili spicy edamame, I use a hot chile sauce.
 My homemade Jamaican pepper sauce is fantastic for adding spicy heat, but to be honest, this dish doesn’t need it.
 The tantalizing flavors from the jerk seasoning and citrus marinade are perfect on their own.

 If you’re a fan of extra spicy food, feel free to serve the pepper sauce on the side.

 In this dish, white rice gets substituted with healthy long grain brown rice.
 Brown rice is actually white rice that has not been stripped of its nutrients.
 Two of those nutrients are fiber and magnesium, both of which have been shown to help regulate blood sugar.
 As a result, replacing white rice with brown can reduce your risk of diabetes by up to 16%. (source)